yhtps/unorganized-snippets/groovy-spring/build-gradle/querydsl.md

  annotationProcessor 'jakarta.persistence:jakarta.persistence-api'
 ```

-> the jakarta-atp will generate metadata for ide
+> the jakarta-atp will generate metadata for your ide

 ---